no-man-is-an-island/mandelbrot-cljs/README.md

 I started with a pure clojurescript implementation, but I couldn't speed it up sufficiently without mutable state.
 I played around with [swannodette's macros for this](https://github.com/swannodette/chambered/blob/master/src/chambered/macros.clj) which use arrays of length one as mutable state, but it was still around 10 times slower than a pure javascript version.
 Hence, the 'hard maths' of iterating the complex number operations is done in a small javascript library and the user interaction, re-rendering etc. is done in clojurescript.

 The number of iterations (i.e. the 'precision' of the rendering) is set to increase logarithmically with the 'level' of zoom (i.e. the number of pixels a distance of 1 in the complex plane takes up).
 I don't know if there's a theoretical basis for this, but it seems to work quite well.
-If you zoom in enough the limits of floating point precision break the visualisation.
+If you zoom in enough the limits of floating point precision break the visualisation (when the number of pixels representing a distance of 1 reaches around 1 billion)

 ## License